nopSolutions/nopCommerce-Docs/en/developer/tutorials/docker.md

 ---
-title: Docker
+title: Using Docker
 uid: en/developer/tutorials/docker
 author: git.AndreiMaz
 contributors: git.exileDev, git.DmitriyKulagin
 ---

-# Docker
+# Using Docker

-This document describes a step-by-step guide to building and running a Docker container.
+This document is a step-by-step guide to building and running a Docker container.

-1. **Preparing for the deployment of virtual Docker** in Windows environment.
+1. **Install Docker** in Windows environment.

     First, we need to install Docker on our PC.
-We will use [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows, it's help as to build and share containerized applications and microservices.
-The Docker Desktop also available for Linux and Mac.
+We will use [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows, it helps us to build and share containerized applications and microservices.
+The Docker Desktop is also available for Linux and Mac.

     After installing and running the application, you will have access to all the possibilities of containerization.
 Further, we will do all the work in PowerShell, since the command mode will be the same in any environment.

-2. **We collect the Docker container**.
-For the convenience of executing commands, go to the directory where Dockerfile is located (the root directory of the nopCommerce source files).
+2. **Build the Docker container**.
+For the convenience of executing commands, go to the directory where `Dockerfile` is located (the root directory of the nopCommerce source files).

     The command that we need: